God Is a Woman: Synopsis

+Critical reception

+The music video for "God Is a Woman" was generally well received by critics.
+Slate's Christina Cauterucci found the video's visuals to be "clever" and "nuanced," while Jasmine Ting of Cosmopolitan found it to be "the most symbolically rich, and significant, set of visuals [Grande had] put out."
+The Atlantic's Spencer Kornhaber additionally opined that the video had "a comedy to [its] conceptual overload and shabby-chic CGI effects, but what exactly the punchline is isn’t clear," whilst Sal Cinquemani of Slant Magazine added it to the magazine's 'The 20 Best Music Videos of 2018' list, while referring to it as "digital eye candy."

+As of May 2024, the video has been viewed over 400 million times on YouTube.
+The music video was nominated for Best Visual Effects at the 2019 MTV Video Music Awards.

 Live performances

 Grande performed "God Is a Woman" for the first time on August 20, 2018, at the 2018 MTV Video Music Awards at Radio City Music Hall in New York City.
 The performance was themed around the Last Supper and Grande was accompanied onstage with over 50 female dancers.
 Grande was joined by her mother Joan, grandmother Marjorie and cousin Lani towards the end of the performance and after Grande finished singing, the four of them bowed together before exiting the stage.
 She also performed an acoustic version of the song the same week on Good Morning America.

 "God Is a Woman" was included on the set list for The Sweetener Sessions, a promotional tour in support of her Sweetener album.
 The song is also included as the set opener of her Sweetener World Tour (2019) with a performance similar to her VMAs performance.